-- Three units of credit at Units 1 and 2 level and a Units 3 and 4 sequence. - A student who achieves a Units 3 and 4 sequence may be eligible for an increment towards their ATAR.
+- Three units of credit at Units 1 and 2 level and a Units 3 and 4 sequence. - A student who achieves a Units 3 and 4 sequences may be eligible for an increment towards their ATAR.
 Increments for VCE VET programs will be calculated using 10% of the lowest study score of the primary four. - A nationally recognised Certificate II in Small Business

-This course will be delivered in partnership with Ripponlea Institute (21230)

-Sample competencies covered in Units 1 and 2 include:
+This course will be delivered in partnership with Ripponlea Institute (21230) Year 1 - Equivalent to VCE Units 1 and 2